davewadestein/YUU-Spring-2025-Prework/README.md

   * there are 3 problems on the homework, the first one you already know how to do because it exercises last week's material
   * the video will help you learn the topics needed for the other 2 problems in the homework
   * we will also cover these topics in class tomorrow, but if everyone watches the video, we'll likely be able to move through the material faster
-* Video has been recorded, but I am waiting for it to be _processed_ by Zoom...I expect it to be posted by 10:30 AM Pacific, Tuesday, March 25th
 * Video link
   * https://pluralsight.zoom.us/rec/share/knUDrtvPDnZR63YcQuzcniJE347jL8IF3glykmmwIAC-c7Prl4mwBTuvrNA8s1qE.tQns-tQQ6b2REpn5
   * Passcode: @m2crfG0